catamphetamine/imageboard/README.md

 * `latestCommentLengthLimit?: number` — Same as `commentLengthLimit` but for `thread.latestComments`.

-* `sortByRating?: boolean` — Set to `true` to sort threads by "rating", if it's available.
+* `sortBy?: string` — Could be used to sort the list of threads by something.
+For example, `makaba` engine supports `sortBy: "rating-desc"`.

 * Any other properties here will override the corresponding properties of the `options` object that was passed to the `Imageboard()` function when creating an imageboard instance.